 Because of my construction and environmental law experience, I call myself a “dirt problem lawyer,” but first and foremost, I’m a business attorney.
 My team and I have to figure out the best economic resolution for our client, and usually that doesn’t mean litigating a dispute for two years.
 At times, however, we must draw a line in the sand and say, “We won’t cross it.”
 I tend to view myself by nature as a negotiator, mediator and problem solver—unless that line gets crossed.
 Then I’ll come after the opposing party with everything I’ve got.

 Jim writes and speaks extensively on construction and environmental law issues.
-In addition, for 25 years he has taught a course in environmental hazards involving real property at Stetson University College of Law.
-He believes teaching makes him a better lawyer because law students often raise difficult questions, which requires him to stay on top of any and all new developments.
-He conveys to his students that a good attorney deciphers the key economic and psychological issues between parties in a dispute or negotiation, anticipates potential points of contention, and suggests options to avoid such problems.
+As a longtime Adjunct Professor at Stetson University College of Law, he believes teaching makes him a better lawyer because law students often raise difficult questions, which requires him to stay on top of any and all new developments.
+He conveys to his students that a good attorney deciphers the key economic and psychological issues between parties in a dispute or negotiation, anticipates potential points of contention and suggests options to avoid such problems.

-In keeping with his commitment to community service and because he feels lawyers need to ensure that everyone has access to the legal system, regardless of background, Jim serves as pro bono president of his local Legal Aid Society.
+In keeping with his commitment to community service and because he feels lawyers need to ensure that everyone has access to the legal system, regardless of background, Jim serves as President of the Community Law Program, his local Legal Aid Society and as General Counsel to the St. Petersburg Area Chamber of Commerce.

 “ As business attorneys we are problem solvers for our clients.
 After 30 years of practice in construction and environmental issues, I have learned that even in litigation our focus must be on the best economic option for our client. ”